 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-As at March 31, 2016, the Company drew down \$2,224,851 on its Credit Facility, bearing an interest rate of 18% per annum and had an outstanding balance of \$153,644 of LOC facility bearing an annual coupon rate of 17.4% with monthly interest payments.
-Due to the short-term nature of these financial instruments, and that the Company's line of credit bears interest at fixed rate, fluctuations in market rates do not have a significant impact on the fair values or future cash flows of the financial instruments as of March 31, 2016.
+The Company drew down \$977,622 on its Credit Facility, bearing an interest rate of 18% per annum.
+Due to the short-term nature of these financial instruments, and that the Company's line of credit bears interest at fixed rate, fluctuations in market rates do not have a significant impact on the fair values or future cash flows of the financial instruments as of June 30, 2016.
 The Company manages interest rate risk by maintaining an investment policy that focuses primarily on preservation of capital and liquidity.